petelindgren/Docker-Prototype-Builds/aws/lambda/python/02_aws_tutorial_with_non_aws_base_image/README.md

-# Using a non-AWS base image for Python
+# Using a non-AWS base image for Python with AWS Runtime Interface Emulator installed locally

 This folder is a direct copy of the AWS documentation for [Using an alternative base image with the runtime interface client](https://docs.aws.amazon.com/lambda/latest/dg/python-image.html#python-image-clients)